-I found this advice invaluable when permitting myself to let go of those items and get them out of the house without feeling guilty, especially all those designer items with the price tag still attached!
+I found this advice invaluable when letting go of those items and getting them out of the house without feeling guilty, especially all those designer items with the price tag still attached!

-I steer clear of bargains and cheaper brands as I quickly released that these made up about 95% of the clothes that ended up in the donation pile unworn.
+I quickly released that these made up about 95% of the clothes in the donation pile unworn.
+I steer clear of bargains and cheaper brands.

-I never go shopping without my minimalist wardrobe checklist so I know exactly what I need to buy!
+I never go shopping without my minimalist wardrobe checklist, so I know what I need to buy!

 Have you noticed that men never have a problem with having unsuitable and unworn garments?
-They are always able to open their wardrobe and grab whatever is on the top of the pile and be out the of the door within seconds.
+They can always open their wardrobe, grab whatever is on the top of the pile, and be out of the door within seconds.

-The reason men can get dressed in a hurry every single time without a second thought is that they only have a few plain colours to choose from and virtually no over complicated patterns.
+Men can get dressed in a hurry every time without a second thought because they only have a few plain colors to choose from and virtually no over-complicated patterns.
 They always dress for comfort and simplicity.

-You can do this too if you are skilful with your colour palette.
+You can do this too if you are skillful with your color palette.

-I’ve chosen Navy, Grey and Black as my base colours, and Yellow as my accent colour.
+I’ve chosen Navy, Grey, and Black as my base colors and Yellow as my accent color.

-Once you have created your basic stay at home mom capsule wardrobe you will be able to see the essential garments that are missing and you can pick them up when clothes shopping instead of wasting your cash on something you will never wear!
+Once you have created your essential stay-at-home mom capsule wardrobe, you will be able to see the missing essential garments, and you can pick them up when clothes shopping instead of wasting your cash on something you will never wear!

 If you struggle with finding the motivation to declutter, read this post